Shore (album): A Very Lonely Solstice

 A virtual, pre-recorded concert performance entitled A Very Lonely Solstice was livestreamed at 9 pm ET on December 21, 2020, coinciding with the winter solstice.
 The concert features Pecknold performing an acoustic solo set inside the St. Ann & the Holy Trinity Church in Brooklyn.
 It begins with a performance of "Wading in Waist-High Water" featuring the Resistance Revival Chorus, a collective of women and nonbinary singers.
 It features performances of songs from Shore and older Fleet Foxes songs, as well as cover versions of the traditional folk ballad "Silver Dagger" and the Bee Gees song "In the Morning".
 A Very Lonely Solstice is dedicated to Sam Jayne of the band Love as Laughter.

 On December 6, 2021, Fleet Foxes announced a digital release of the live album A Very Lonely Solstice for December 10, 2021.
 Vinyl and CD releases are scheduled for release in spring 2022 through Anti-.

-Expanded version

-Shore is referred to as the "Rising Quarter Phase".
-Pecknold has stated that he has plans to release nine other companion songs co-written with the other four members of Fleet Foxes.
-The new songs would potentially be added to an expanded tracklisting of Shore, sequenced as a 24-track album with each song assigned to an hour of the day.